 Early intervention means a rapid damage assessment and immediate adaptation to changing circumstances and needs on the ground.
 Every disaster unfolds differently and real time information from partners on the ground can ensure that the right resources reach the right people at the right time.
 Delays can put lives at risk.

 We meet urgent health needs of survivors in shelters and those cut off from care, often in remote areas.
 Getting medicine and supplies and immediate care to the most vulnerable survivors saves lives.
-In Puerto Rico, Houston, Haiti and so many other communities devastated by storms and other disasters, our work serves those most in need of health care.
+In Puerto Rico, Florida, Haiti and so many other communities devastated by storms and other disasters, our work serves those most in need of health care.

 Access to Care